The 'London' Shipwreck

 The London’s illustrious career as the flagship of the maverick admiral Sir John Lawson was cut short on the 7th March 1665, when she blew up at her anchorage at the Nore near Southend-on-Sea in Essex, the traditional fleet assembly point in the Thames Estuary.
 Various theories abound as to the cause of the explosion; the most popular of which being that the accident may have been caused as sailors reloaded old cartridge papers with gunpowder.
 An initial recovery attempt later that same year saw men descending in a diving bell to retrieve some of the more valuable items of the time.

-Throughout the course of 2014 – 2015, English Heritage has commissioned Cotswold Archaeology to carry out an underwater excavation in order to find out just how much archaeological material survives.
+Throughout the course of 2014 – 2015, Historic England has commissioned Cotswold Archaeology to carry out an underwater excavation in order to find out just how much archaeological material survives.
 Divers will be excavating three trenches in bow of the wreck, designed to explore archaeological remains in the hold, the orlop deck where the anchor cables are, the main deck and the carpenter and boatswains store rooms.
 Steven Ellis, an experienced Thames Estuary diver, has been granted the Government Licence to dive the wreck, working closely alongside Cotswold Archaeology.
 Recovery will provide great insight into the English Navy during an unsettled time when Britain was merging as a global power, as well as aiding our understanding of life on board ship in the late 17th Century.

 Southend Museum Service will curate all finds recovered from the site and has secured a grant from the Esmée Fairbairn Foundation to develop a community project which will involve local people with the process of finds sorting, recording, conservation, storage, research and display.